Mhoover41/Prediction-of-Product-Sales/README.md

   - Customers are buying more Low Fat foods than Regular
   - Tier 3 Location Outlet Type contributed the most to sales
   - Vegetables and Fruits had the highest sales with Snack foods being a close second

+## **Recommendations:**

+### Model Recommended: Decision Tree

+   - Decision Tree had the lowest MAE of 738.36.
+This means our model was off on it's predictions by $738.36.

+   - The mean Item Outlet Sales was $2181.39 which translates to an error percentage of 33.85%.

+   - We have a lower error percentage on Decision Tree vs Linear Regression.

+   - The Root Mean Squared Error is also lower for the Decision Tree, meaning that there are less outliers throwing off the weight of our model.

+   - The R2 score is higher/better on the Decision Tree Model and this model uses 59.47% of the variance of the data.